Parents Guide: Campus, Curriculum, and Community at AUC

 The Island of St. Maarten

 St. Maarten is a well-known tourist destination.
+AUC School of Medicine is located less than 10 minutes away from the “Princes Juliana International Airport” and within proximity of over many of the large resorts on the Island.
+It is also located in one of the more affluent districts on the Island.
+With daily flights to the US and other parts of the world.
 Located about 150 miles from Puerto Rico, St. Maarten is about 37 square miles and is shared by the governments of France and the Netherlands Antilles (AUC is on the Dutch side).
-English is spoken everywhere, the US dollar is the accepted currency, and the island itself is dotted with beaches, winding roads, and small villages.
+English is spoken everywhere, the US dollar is the accepted currency, and the island itself is dotted with beaches, winding roads, and districts.
 Our campus location enables AUC medical school students and their families to access diving, sailing and sports activities, movie theaters and golf courses, and countless local markets and duty-free shopping.

 Clubs and Organizations